-On October 25, 2021, the Company repaid all borrowings outstanding under the 2018 Term Loan Credit Facility, in connection with entering into a new Term Loan Credit Facility with Stonebriar Commercial Finance.
+On October 20, 2021, the Company repaid all borrowings outstanding under the 2018 Term Loan Credit Facility, in connection with entering into a new Term Loan Credit Facility with Stonebriar Commercial Finance.
 The Company paid a total of \$171.0 million, which included principal of \$143.1 million, paid-in-kind borrowings of \$22.2 million, make-whole premium of \$4.5 million, and \$1.2 million of accrued interest.
-In connection with the repayment on October 25, 2021, unamortized debt discount and deferred financing costs of \$11.9 million and make-whole premium of \$4.5 million were recognized as a loss on debt extinguishment.
+In connection with the repayment on October 20, 2021, unamortized debt discount and deferred financing costs of \$11.9 million and a make-whole premium of \$4.5 million were recognized as a loss on debt extinguishment within interest expense, net, on the consolidated statements of operations for the year ended December 31, 2021.